schollz/_core/README.md

 ![image](https://github.com/schollz/zeptocore/assets/6550035/1d834182-fea8-41aa-830a-b5a894e1f2a2)

+## ideas

+- [ ] every punch in effect can be modulated by the X knob (for example pitch can be dialed in, stutter amount can be dialed in

 ## todos

 - [ ] use Go to generate wav file information containing bpm, number of slices, array of slice positions, binary flag whether it is bpm-transposable, initialized flag about stop conditions